brodieG/.myconf/notes/vagrant.md

 then finally was able to get Bionic installed (recognized), even though the Vagrantfile was asking for that the whole time..

+## File System Issues

+c.a.
+2/2022 we ran into filesystem issues where the mv command would behave non-blocking allowing code to resume execution before all files were moved, in particular sub-folders.
+This happened on a host OS folder in /vagrant.
+As a work around we started to rsync the trunk folder to the internal file system using rsync (saving the command to the .profile file).

+    rsync -avrC /vagrant/trunk ~/trunk            # rsr
+    rsync -avrC --delete /vagrant/trunk ~/trunk   # rsrC